acadTags/Rare-disease-identification/data annotation/README.md

 ## Data annotation

-The rare disease mention annotations are available in [`Rare disease annotations from 312 MIMIC-III discharge summaries.csv`](https://github.com/acadTags/Rare-disease-identification/blob/main/data%20annotation/Rare%20disease%20annotations%20from%20312%20MIMIC-III%20discharge%20summaries.csv).
+The full rare disease mention annotations are available in [`Rare disease annotations from 312 MIMIC-III discharge summaries.csv`](https://github.com/acadTags/Rare-disease-identification/blob/main/data%20annotation/Rare%20disease%20annotations%20from%20312%20MIMIC-III%20discharge%20summaries.csv).

-**Note:**
-* These manual annotations are by no means to be perfect.
-There are hypothetical mentions which were difficult for the annotators to make a decision.
-Also, they are based on the output of [`SemEHR`](https://github.com/CogStack/CogStack-SemEHR), which does not have 100% recall, so the annotations may not cover all rare diseases mentions from the sampled discharge summaries.
-* In row 323, the mention `nph` is not in the document structure (due to error in mention extraction), thus the `gold mention-to-UMLS label` is `-1`.
+The data split is also available, where the first 400 rows were used as [`the validation set`]() and the last 673 rows were used as [`the test set`]().

 ## Data sampling and annotation procedure
 * (i) Randomly sampled 500 discharge summaries from MIMIC-III